YVRDev/policies/citizen_code_of_conduct.md

   * Posting or threatening to post other people's personally identifying information ("doxing").
   * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
   * Inappropriate photography or recording.
-  * Inappropriate physical contact.
-You should have someone's consent before touching them.
   * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
-  * Deliberate intimidation, stalking or following (online or in person).
+  * Deliberate intimidation, stalking or following (online).
   * Advocating for, or encouraging, any of the above behavior.
-  * Sustained disruption of community events, including talks and presentations.

 ## 5. Recruiters, Sales, and other Promoters